jtan29/reading-timer/README.md

 - As a user, I want to be able to estimate the time needed to finish reading a text using data from selected previously completed texts.
+- As a user, I want to be able to save my texts, with their word counts, genres, and recorded times, to a file
+- As a user, I want to be able to load my texts (with their details) from a file when launching the app, allowing recording to resume